Better Parameter-free Stochastic Optimization with ODE Updates for Coin-Betting: Empirical Evaluation

 We test the ability of CODE to get a good generalization error.
 Hence, we perform experiments with 21 different machine learning binary classification datasets and 17 regression datasets from the LIBSVM website~\citep{ChangL01} and OpenML\citep{OpenML2013}.
 We implement extensive experiments on a large number of datasets to verify the significance of our results.
 We pre-process the samples normalizing them to unit norm vectors.
 We shuffle the data and use 70\% for training, 15\% for validation, and hold out 15\% for testing.
 Given the lack of a regularizer, all the algorithms pass on the training set once to avoid overfitting~\citep[see, e.g., Section 14.5.1][]{Shalev-ShwartzBD14}.
 We evaluate algorithms with 0-1 loss for classification tasks and absolute loss for regression tasks, normalizing the scores by the performance of the best constant predictor.
 In this way, each dataset is weighted equally independently by how hard it is.
 Otherwise, a single hard dataset would dominate the average loss.
 All the experiments are repeated 3 times and we take the mean of the 3 repetitions.
 See Appendix for more details on datasets, experiments, and numerical values.

 \paragraph{Best Fixed Learning Rates.}

 Clearly, the process of tuning hyperparameters is computationally expensive.
 For example, if we want to try 2 different learning rates, we have to run SGD twice per dataset.
 Hence, to have a fair comparison in terms of computational cost, here we consider this setting: we test the common belief that many optimization algorithms have a ``default'' learning rate that works on every dataset.
 If this were true, tuning would not be an extra cost.
 To test this scenario, we tune the learning rate of the baselines to achieve the best \emph{average of normalized performance over all datasets directly on the test sets}.
-In other words, we choose the ``best default'' parameter of each algorithm to minimize the numbers in Table~\ref{table:table1}.
-This is strictly better for the baselines than just choosing some fixed default parameters for each of them.
+That is, we choose the ``best default'' parameter of each algorithm to minimize the numbers in Table~\ref{table:table1}.
+This is strictly better for the baselines than choosing some fixed default parameters for each of them.

 First, we compare all the algorithms on linear regression problems with the absolute loss.
 We summarize the results in Figure~\ref{fig:competitors} in the Introduction and in Table~\ref{table:table1}.
 In the figure, each point represents a baseline algorithm (x-axis) vs. the normalized test loss difference between the algorithm and CODE (y-axis) on one dataset.
 So, points located above $y=0$ represent datasets where CODE outperforms the baseline algorithm.
 We can see that CODE on average is superior to all other algorithms.
-The mean of normalized absolute loss of SGD, AdaGrad, Adam, Coin, and Recursive is greater than 1, indicating that these baseline algorithms perform worse than the best constant predictor on average.
+The mean of normalized absolute loss of SGD, AdaGrad, Adam, and Recursive is greater than 1, indicating that these baseline algorithms perform worse than the best constant predictor on average.
 The reason is clear: on these datasets, no single learning rate can work on all of them.
-Furthermore, CODE wins Coin by $\sim 0.16$, which proves that the ODE updates boost the performance of the parameter-free algorithm.
+Furthermore, CODE wins Coin by $\sim 0.1984$, which proves that the ODE updates boost the performance of the parameter-free algorithm.
 CODE also wins Recursive significantly.
 Overall, CODE essentially guarantees the best performance \emph{without any parameter tuning}.